ChYinn/CPBP_reward_shaping/README.md

 ### Semi-automatic reward shaping using constrained programming

+Implementation of the reward shaping method as described in ```Shaping Reward Signals in Reinforcement Learning Using Constraint Programming``` (Accepted paper on CPAIOR 2025).

 The 'nlm_training/neural-logic-machines' folder contains code to train the neural logic machine to solve Blocks World problem instances.
 Each time a reward is required, it sends the needed information to a server to request the CPBP based reward.
 - First, use ```export PATH=third_party/Jacinle_fresh/bin:$PATH``` to gain access to Google's Jacinle library.